-Eventually, they found a permanent desk for me to sit every day.
+Eventually, they found a permanent desk for me to sit at every day.
 But as we’ve seen thus far, nothing is permanent.
 The Tribune Tower was sold, and Chicago Tribune became renters in our own building.

-Eventually the lease ran out.
+Eventually, the lease ran out.
 And now we are all leaving the Tribune Tower.